How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Want something that fits perfectly into your old drum?
 Go for a charcoal basket like this Kick Ash Charcoal Ash Basket.
 Or find a grate that fits perfectly inside the drum.

 But since we’re all about getting creative with a homemade smoker, you can fashion yourself a DIY charcoal basket.
 No need to splurge at the store.
 We’re making this from scratch!
+Use stainless steel.
+It lasts forever and won’t rust.

 Check out this video to see how to make a DIY charcoal basket for your drum smoker out of expanded metal: